 So how do we know that we can defeat malaria?
 Because we are already doing it.
 The disease has long been an unacceptable burden on many of the poorest countries in the world, but together, we are working to make malaria history.

-- Dr. Kent Campbell is the director of the Malaria Center of Excellence at PATH.
+- Dr. Kent Campbell was formerly the director of the Malaria Center of Excellence at PATH.